vadapavmov/api/README.md

 # vadapav.mov API Documentation

-Welcome to the Vadapav API documentation!
-This API is designed for accessing and managing a collection of movies and TV series.
+This API is designed for accessing collection of movies and TV series.
 Below, you'll find detailed information about the available endpoints and how to use them.

 ## Base URL